segment-boneyard/nightmare/Readme.md

 ```

 #### .done(callback)
 Doesn't do anything, except call your `callback` when the script reaches it.
-The method signature is `(err, nightmare)`.
+The method signature is `(nightmare)`.

 #### .error(handler)
 Set the `handler` for any errors that occur on this instance.
 The method signature is `(err, nightmare)`.